 Type Of Leather | Build Quality

-The Kaza-Deluxe uses a genuine leather with a fibre lining for added durability.
+The Kaza-Deluxe uses genuine leather with a fiber lining for added durability.

 The stitching on cases like these is usually the first thing to go.
 But so far I haven’t had any problems with the stitching on any of my Kaza cases yet.
 I have had problems with the stitching coming loose on my Lim’s case in the past, so Kazas might have some great way of doing it.

 It does look like they pre-groove out the stitching lines in the areas that will have a lot of contacts which is super important.
 This allows the stitching to sit a little recessed into the leather so it’s not taking the brunt force of contact when handling or hitting surfaces.
 This does take some extra work and you have to do this by hand.

 Did I mention these cases are handmade?

 There isn’t much hardware to the case and combo set.
 Just the buckles and rivet buttons.